Guidelines for Examinees - YAELNET:

 After the Test

-Seven to ten days after the test, NITE will report your score to the institutions of higher education that you indicated when you registered or to the institution where you took the test.
+Within 10 business days after the test, NITE will report your score to the institutions of higher education that you indicated when you registered or to the institution where you took the test.
 You may access your score by logging onto the NITE website.